-Applicants from Aboriginal and/or Torres Strait Islander descent may apply directly to the ANU by completing the Online Application Form
+Applicants from Aboriginal and/or Torres Strait Islander descent may apply directly to the ANU by visiting the ANU website here.

 Applicants are also required to send the below documentation to email@example.com .

 If you are from a rural background please indicate this in your online application and provide supporting documentation.
-Please click here (PDF, 49.66KB) for more information on rural background criteria.
+Find more information on rural background criteria (PDF, 476.71KB).

 This is a comprehensive and varied four year course for graduate students looking to enter the rewarding field of medicine.
 It aims to produce graduates who are committed to compassionate, ethical health care and the expansion of medical knowledge.